Gitesh1998/Line-Following-Using-TurtleBot-3-Burger/README.md

 By leveraging **ROS2, OpenCV, and Gazebo Simulator**, this project not only enhances the understanding of robot perception and control but also provides a **practical foundation for real-world autonomous navigation**.
 The optimizations ensure smooth performance even with limited computational resources, making it an **ideal step toward scalable robotic applications**.

-Would you like a different perspective on the motivation, such as real-world use cases or a problem statement? 🚀

 ### 📌 Prerequisites